 Legal and Compliance Risks - associated with noncompliance with laws and regulations issued by central and local governments, as well as regulations issued by regulatory bodies or even of internal nature.
-They are associated with money laundering prevention, integrity, etc. Reputational Risk - arising from the negative perception of the Company by clients, partners, suppliers, shareholders, subsidiaries, media, social influencers, investors, regulators, etc.
+They are associated with money laundering prevention, integrity, etc.

+of the Company by clients, partners, suppliers, shareholders, subsidiaries, media, social influencers, investors, regulators, etc.